KaterinaK06/Persy/README.md

 ### Checking for profanity with the [better_profanity](https://pypi.org/project/better-profanity/) library

-#### Well, it's definitely not polity to swear at anyone, human or robot, Persy will not tolarate that.
+#### Well, it's definitely not polity to swear at anyone, human or robot, Persy will not tolerate that.
 The program uses the method **contains_profanity** to check if the user uses impolite words to express themselves and choses a random response from the corresponding *output* in the .json file!